 It’s so easy to focus on what we can’t do before marriage, and end up harboring bitterness and resentment.
 But what if we were to ask God to open our eyes to doing life His way?
 What if we were to plead with Him to download His heart onto ours, so that we could truly understand what is best for our lives?
 Rather than struggling with His plan, let’s ask Him to reveal His heart to ours, particularly in the area of sex and sexuality, so that we can be freed to trust Him without bitterness or regret.
 (More on this in Chapter 8 of True Love Dates)

 #8: Pray that God would be the focus of your life now and forever (Psalm 37:4).

 At the end of the day, no matter how we view it, there is no gift that is greater than the Giver.
 Whether we feel that or not, it doesn’t cease to be true.
 May we continue to bring this request before God, so that He can turn our hearts to Him as our greatest delight and desire, because perspective has the power to change everything.

 This week, rather than focus on your problems, worries, or what you don’t yet have, focus on what you do have: a direct line to the One who controls all things, including your precious heart.
 It’s time to actually do some real work in the area of our love life and relationships instead of wasting our mental energy away.
 It’s time to pray for love.

 Want to learn how to REALLY pray for your future love life in a way that will change everything?
 If you enjoyed this article, you’re going to LOVE my new in-depth program, guiding you into 21 specific days of praying for your love life along with a detailed prayer journal with activities.

 Don’t waste another day.
-Join thousands of other singles and begin praying for your future love life TODAY.
+Continue to invest in your prayer for love.
+Join thousands of other singles and begin your prayer for love TODAY.

 Click the photo below to find out more.